In Him Ministries:

 John 3:16 adds, “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.”

-1. We must realize that we are all sinners and in need of forgiveness.
 Romans 3:23 says, “for all have sinned and fall short of the glory of God,”

-2. Jesus Christ died for our sins.
-His death paid the full price for our salvation.
 Romans 5:8 says, “but God shows his love for us in that while we were still sinners, Christ died for us.”

-3. The consequence of sin is death; thus the only way to escape the eternal consequences of our sin is to trust in Jesus Christ alone for our salvation.
 Romans 6:23 says, “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”

-Note: God wants us to have eternal life even though we deserve death!
-God wants to save us, but we have to trust in His offer of salvation in His Son, Christ Jesus (Gen. 2:17; 3:19; Rom.
+• God wants to save us, but we have to accept His offer of salvation to have eternal life (Gen. 2:17; 3:19; Rom.
 5:12; 1 Pet.
 1:4; 1 Jn.
 2:25; 5:11-12).

-4. To receive the gift of eternal life we must confess that Jesus Christ is the Lord of our life and believe that God raised Him from the dead.
 Romans 10:9-10 says, “because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.”

 5. Only those who call upon the name of the Lord Jesus Christ will be saved.
-Romans 10:13 says, “For “everyone who calls on the name of the Lord will be saved.”

-Notice how simple the Book of Romans tells us accepting the gospel is:
+Notice how simple the book of Romans tells us accepting the gospel is:

 1) confess with your mouth that Jesus is Lord;